Karma0151235/Cursus42_get_next_line/README.md

 ./gnl_bonus
 ```

+# Project Details

+`get_next_line.c` contains the main functions; the process of which starts from a static cache aiming to contain the contents read from the file.
+The general flow starts from `ft_readline`, where the cache starts storing contents from the file and checks whether there is a `'\n'` present within the cache, if so, the line will be extracted using `ft_extract` into a different line, then, the cache would be cleared of the line that has been returned from that iteration. `ft_append` simply appends each buffer line into the cache.

+`get_next_line_utils` contain the different helper functions used in main, as libft was not allowed in the scope of this project.

 # Learning Outcomes

 This project aims to solidify the concept of static variables and buffer handling.
 Personally, I had the opportunity to consolidate knowledge regarding I/O as well as writing robust code whilst maintaining readability and sanitisation of code.